 First, a bit of history: Wheat has been a staple in the human diet for over 10,000 years and evidence of wheat cultivation can be dated back to 9,000 BC in the Levant or what is now known as Iraq.
 Prior to this wild wheat, emmer and barley were used to make primitive breads.
 It was when early hunter/gatherers learned to grind wheat and other cereal grains that our love of bread was born.
 Originating in the Levant (or the regions now known as Syria, Jordan and Israel) and in the Nile Delta, wild emmer was the first cereal grain to be domesticated.
 Being a coarser and heavier grain, it would have produced a very filling and unleavened loaf in it’s time.
 As farming of wheat continued throughout history preferred strains would be favoured and cultivated eventually leading to what it is we bake with today.
 Grain mills, such as the one pictured below (Ostia, Italy) have been found by archaeologists scattered across the Mediterranean.
 They were used to mill maize and coarse grains used for cakes and breads.

 The use of yeast and leavening agents in bread-making was something that came along much further in the evolution of bread.
-Pliny The Elder documented in 77 AD that barbarians in Iberia and Gaul were skimming off the foam from beer to use it in creating a lighter loaf of bread.
-The Romans later adopted this method in making their own breads as well.
-Prior to the use of beer barm, it is believed that fermented dough starters were in use as early 4,000 BC in Egypt and the practice moved north and east from there.
+Pliny The Elder documented in 77 AD that barbarians in Iberia and Gaul were skimming off the foam from beer to use it in creating a lighter loaf of bread, he also noted that leavening agents first being used in Roman breads coincided with the conquering of Macedonia for the Empire in the 2nd century BC.
+The Romans thus adopted leavening agents in making their own breads as well.
+It is believed that fermented dough starters were in use as early 4,000 BC in Egypt and the practice moved north and east from there.

 So let’s get to the recipe, shall we?

 Italian Country Bread made with Starter (Pasta Madre)